Wire Money - Early Russian Hammered Silver Coins, circa 15th-18th Centuries

 Coin Weights (1535-1608):

-Current prices for Wire Money range from $1 to $6 per coin in Extremely Fine condition at the Russian internet auctions that have recently been flooded with the Russian hammereds.
+Current prices for Wire Money range from $1 to $6 per coin in Extremely Fine condition at the East-European internet auctions.

 Last Updated in 2009